Other Employee Types

 Under the ACA, Colorado State University is required to offer health insurance to eligible variable-hour employees.
 Many employees are eligible for coverage based on their classification and full-time equivalency (FTE).
 Those who are not eligible under the university’s eligibility rules – but who worked an average of 30 or more hours a week during the applicable measurement period – may be eligible for coverage under the ACA.

 Eligible employees receive notice from Human Resources and can elect coverage under the University’s health plans.
 The coverage is for medical and prescription only, it does not include dental or vision benefits.
 Variable-hour employees include: student hourly, non-student hourly, graduate assistants, and Faculty/AP with an FTE of less than 50%.
 Review the ACA Guide to learn about eligibility and enrollment options.
+Please note: you may not enroll in the ACA plans if you are enrolled in CSU’s student health insurance.

 ACA Frequently Asked Questions